 What is Accounts Receivable Financing?

-This type of business financing allows you to get an advance of invoices sent to clients/customers of up to 95% percent of purchase orders or outstanding invoices.
-An Invoice finance company will advance a set amount of the unpaid invoice based on an invoice advance financing agreement and then collect directly from the client or customer for the unpaid portion.
-Unpaid invoices can be a huge burden on overall success — but we offer access to cash that can help you leverage outstanding invoices to achieve your goals.
+This type of accounts receivable financing factoring allows you to get an advance of invoices sent to clients/customers of up to 95% percent outstanding invoices value.
+An Invoice finance company will advance a set amount at time of issuance of invoice to issuer based on an invoice advance financing agreement and then collect directly from the client or customer for the unpaid portion.
+This option accelerates the businesses accounts receivable which improves cash flow.

 Benefits and Best Uses of Invoice Financing

-Invoice factoring, once set up with the invoice finance company, can provide funds in a pinch and allow a company to continue to operate smoothly.
-In many cases factoring companies now have web-based portals that allow business owners to upload invoices in real-time to get advances deposited in a business bank account.
+Invoice factoring once set up with the invoice finance company and receivable financing factoring accounts, can provide funds in a pinch and allow a company to continue to operate smoothly and pay business expenses.
+In many cases, factoring companies now have web-based portals that allow business owners to upload invoices in real-time and accounts receivable based financing accounts to get advances deposited in a business bank account.
 The costs are relatively low compared to the benefits.
 It’s is a small business lifeline.
-The main use of invoice advances is for operating capital, but there are no restrictions on the use of funds.
+The main use of invoice advances is for operating capital, and to accelerate accounts receivables invoice value, but there are no restrictions on the use of funds.

 What Type of Collateral Is Used for Asset-Based Lending?